-If you want to create your website, getting a web hosting is quite rudimentary, and it should be one of the first things that you should get before you even start building the website.
+If you want to create your website, getting web hosting is quite rudimentary, and it should be one of the first things that you should get before you even start building the website.
 Hosting is a crucial part of the website where the website exists just like the hard drive on your computer.
 It doesn’t matter which CMS or technology you are going to choose for building a website you always need a web space to host or store it.

-Web Hosting also plays a crucial role in how the website performs in the real-world and choosing the correct one can also help you increase the functionalities of the website that you will be running.
+Web Hosting also plays a crucial role in how the website performs in the real world and choosing the correct one can also help you increase the functionalities of the website that you will be running.
 If you want your website to have some advanced features, or want to make it more responsive, you should choose a good hosting provider so that things do not fall apart.

-Well, when it comes to choosing hosting service there are many things that come to the mind of website owners.
+Well, when it comes to choosing a hosting service there are many things that come to mind of website owners.
 However, the first thing that would be whether should I go for Windows hosting or Linux hosting.
 As we all know both Windows and Linux are two different operating systems and they are also capable of running on a server and even on a web server that hosts websites.